Brisolo32/SwTS/README.md

 # SwTS
 A theme changer for Waybar (Now supporting Sway configs!)

+### How it works

+It overrides the current config with the one selected using the app, there is no need to add something to the waybar or sway configs

 ### How to use it

 - Create a new directory in `~` called `.swts` and inside there create 2 dirs `wbthemes` and `swconfig`